-PARIS (Reuters) - Ditching the euro to return to the franc would harm the purchasing power of the French, President Francois Hollande and central bank governor Francois Villeroy de Galhau said on Saturday, in tacit warnings against the National Front.
+PARIS (Reuters) - Ditching the euro to return to the franc would harm the purchasing power of the French and increase government borrowing costs, European Central Bank policymaker Francois Villeroy de Galhau said in an interview on Saturday.

 Some 72 percent of French voters oppose a return to the franc, an Ifop poll published in Le Figaro daily showed.

-But there is a sharp gap between voters as a whole and those who plan to vote for Le Pen in the first round of the presidential election.
-Some 67 percent of Le Pen voters back ditching the euro, the Ifop survey showed.
+But there is a sharp difference between people who plan to vote for Le Pen in the April 23 first round of the presidential election and others.
+Some 67 percent of Le Pen voters back ditching the euro, the survey showed.

 Le Pen has said she would seek to renegotiate France's EU membership with the aim of returning to the franc and cutting back the bloc to a loose cooperative of nations.
 She would put the outcome of the talks to a referendum.

-Opinion polls see her qualifying for the two-way election run-off but losing it to the centrist, pro-EU Emmanuel Macron.
-But there are many undecided voters, making the outcome of the election unpredictable.
+Opinion polls see her qualifying for the May 7 presidential election run-off but losing it to the centrist, pro-EU Emmanuel Macron.
+But there are many undecided voters.

-(Reporting by Ingrid Melander; Editing by Mark Potter and David Evans)
+(Reporting by Ingrid Melander; Editing by Mark Potter)